 AI-based text-to-speech conversion technology now has gone a long way, producing great AI narrators with great quality and flair.
 They can also do accents and slang.
-In fact, some of the AI voices I observe in recent times can’t be distinguished from actual human voices!
+In fact, some of the AI voices I have observed in recent times can’t be distinguished from actual human voices!

 The biggest benefit publishers get by using AI for automated conversion processes is a faster turnaround time.

 This subsequently helps publishers to diversify their content and reach new market segments.
 Some content consumers prefer listening to audiobooks rather than reading text.
-Hence this is a smart strategy towards engaging with a new audience.
+Hence, this is a smart strategy for engaging with a new audience.

 AI can systematically help publishers track which books are selling fast and alert their inventory system so they can restock a title before it runs out.

 This is highly practical, especially for seasonal (e.g., textbooks, where demand will spike every new semester) or topical titles (e.g., the general elections).

 Being a publisher, our organization sometimes gives erratic output due to errors in human handling.